Bulky waste collection – the ultimate guide

 - access/ ease of loading - with loose waste, ease of access and loading, means less man hours, which means less cost.
 On the other hand, difficult access, lots of time spent on site, means more labour and therefore higher prices.
-So if the waste cane placed neatly in a location that is easy to access, should will be better.
+So if the waste can be placed neatly in a location that is easy to access, it will be better.

 - container hire duration - if you require a container to store the waste prior to collection -the most common being a skip - then use of that container comes at a slight cost.
 Although for simplicity hire of the container is normally included in the price for the first 7 - 14 days because it is such an integral part of the skip business.

 - geography - the cost of disposal varies quite a bit depending on where you are in the UK as a result of differing costs of labour, rent, proximity to waste to energy plants and landfill sites, and local government subsidy.
 Here is a guide covering and comparing the costs of council bulky waste disposal in England.

 Dumping waste on public or private land without consent is illegal and referred to as fly-tipping.
 If it is tipped on private land, it is the responsibility of the landowner to remove and dispose of it safely.
 If tipped on public land, it is the responsibility of the local council.